 - Unlike most other elements, a Dedication or an Epigraph will not be listed in your book’s Table of Contents.

 - Start Page

 - In your ebook, the element’s type is used to determine your book’s Start Page, or what a reader first sees when she opens your book.

-If you need to change the type of an element, you can do so using the Convert To menu, found near an element’s title:
+If you need to change the type of an element, you can do so using the Convert To menu, found in the gear menu for an element:

 You’ll also find Convert To in the Chapter menu.
 You can use this version of the command to convert multiple elements at once, if necessary.

 You may find that some elements only make sense in an ebook, such as a newsletter sign-up page.

 You can use Include In, found in the title gear menu, to indicate that an element should only be included in Ebooks, or only in your Print Edition: